adobe/lit-mobx/README.md

 # lit-mobx

-Mixins, base classes and decorators that allow easy usage of mobx observables with [`lit-element`](https://lit-element.polymer-project.org/).
+Mixin and base class that allow easy usage of mobx observables with [`lit-element`](https://lit-element.polymer-project.org/).

 The mixin implementation is based heavily on the work of Alexander Weiss in his [`mobx-lit-element`](https://github.com/alexanderweiss/mobx-lit-element) implementation.
-This has been rewritten to support multiple forms of usage (mixin, decorator or base class) as well as to be based on typescript to get type definitions.
+This has been rewritten to support multiple forms of usage (mixin, or base class) as well as to be based on typescript to get type definitions.

 ## Installation